What's the status of a second $1,200 stimulus check?

 "Spreading political mess"

-With the relief talks on life support, Wall Street analysts say the odds of reaching a compromise on either a broad package or more limited measures, such as a stimulus payment, before the November 3 election are dwindling.
+Prior to the Friday's negotiations, Wall Street analysts had said the odds of reaching a compromise on either a broad package or more limited measures, such as a stimulus payment, before the November 3 election were dwindling.

 Replenishing the Paycheck Protection Program, which offers low-cost loans to small businesses, "is unlikely because lawmakers in both parties would likely want to attach additional measures to such a bill," Goldman Sachs economist Alec Phillips told investors in a report.
 "A standalone bill to authorize another round of stimulus payments to individuals is even less likely, as neither party has made this a priority."